CDCgov/phdi/containers/phdi-ingestion/description.md

 2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/phdi-ingestion:main`.
 3. Run the service with `docker run -p 8080:8080 phdi-ingestion`.

-Congradualtions the Ingestion Service should now be running on `localhost:8080`!
+Congradulations the Ingestion Service should now be running on `localhost:8080`!

 #### Running from Python Source Code